Hypfer/esp8266-midea-dehumidifier/README.md

 ### Controlling the Appliance
 Since we're using the Home Assistant Autodiscovery feature, everything should just work™.

-Do note that as of Home Assistant 0.115 there's no `humidifier.mqtt` component, which means, that you will only be able to control the fan speed using the automatically discovered entities.
+Do note that as of Home Assistant 0.115 there's no `humidifier.mqtt` component, which means, that control is done by having multiple `fan.mqtt` entities (Fan Speed, Mode, Setpoint).

-This will hopefully change very soon.
+This will hopefully change in the future.

-Until then as well as if you're using something else than Home Assistant, you can of course control it by manually sending JSONs to the command mqtt topic of the unit:
+Until then as well as if you're using something else than Home Assistant, you can of course also control it by manually sending
+JSONs to the command mqtt topic of the unit:
 ```
 esp8266-midea-dehumidifier/DEHUMIDIFIER-FFFFFF/command